Inspire-com/candidate-homework/Infrastructure_Engineer (consolidated).md

 code for implementing one of these.

 # In conclusion... #
-The output of this exercise should be a zip file containing a set of files as well as a markdown file describing each document/script, what it does, and if you're unable to complete any item, a reason why it's not solvable (it's not supported by this method, etc).
+The output of this exercise that you submit should be a zip file containing a set of files as well as a markdown file describing each document/script, what it does, and if you're unable to complete any item, a reason why it's not solvable (it's not supported by this method, etc).
 We don't need perfection, sharing why you might have run into a wall goes far in demonstrating to us how you handle the roadblocks and how you might communicate to the team the situation when you seek assistance.